capsulephp/comparison/README.md

 ### Capsule

 Since Capsule is the focal point for these comparisons, it makes sense to start with it.
-You can see the Capsule code for the scenario [here](./capsule.php).
+You can find the Capsule code at <https://github.com/capsulephp/di>.
+The example code for the scenario is [here](./capsule.php).

 Some notes:

 1. Each definition is a dynamic property on the container, addressed using the